e-conomic/vml-docs/docs/source/restapi.rst

 Getting Predictions
 -------------------

-.. http:post:: /v1/problem/:problem/model/:model
+.. http:post:: /v1/project/:project/model/:model
-   :synopsis: Send a new SMS
+   :synopsis:

-   Get a prediction for :code:`:problem` using :code:`:model`.
+   Get a prediction for :code:`:project` using :code:`:model`.
 Authorization with JWT token is required.
 If a `dsl` claim is present in the content of the JWT token the `dsl` claim will be used to locate training data.

-   :reqjson array prediction_data: Array of elements to predict on.
+   :reqjson array input: Array of elements to predict on.
    :reqjson array training_data: Optinal, array of training data, if no `dsl`
       is required the field is required.